petsc/petsc/src/docs/sphinx_docs/developers/buildsystem.rst

 BuildSystem
 -----------

-This chapter describes the system used by PETSc for configuration testing, named BuildSystem.
-The system is written solely in Python, and consists of a number of objects running in a coordinated fashion.
+BuildSystem is used by PETSc for configuration testing.
+Written solely in Python, it consists of a number of objects running in a coordinated fashion.
 Below we describe the main objects involved, and the organization of both the files and in-memory objects during the configure run.
 However, first we